raccoongang/xblock-video/README.md

 Re-transcode is performed by Brightcove's Videocloud and takes few minutes.
 After it's done `Brightcove Video tech info` section will be updated.

 ### Wistia

+It is currently possible to use the Wistia provider in Video XBlock.
+However, to fully test all the functionality of the XBlock when working with this provider, a paid Wistia account is required.
+RG does not have such an account.
+Therefore, we are unable to test the functionality of transcripts that are connected to videos in the Wistia studio.

 #### How to disable captions auto uploading in Wistia plugin